hkff/AccLab/README.md

 WARNING : AccLab is designed to run on local machines, DO NOT use it as a web service since the AAL macros are written in python, which allows arbitrary code execution.

-You need PythonX.X.X >= Python3.4.0 installed on your system
+You need PythonX.X.X >= Python3.4.0 installed on your system and svn.

 To run the main program : python aalc.py

 * In order to use LTL based features (compliance/consistency